Fred Wedlock: Career

-After attending Swansea University, he taught in the East End of London during the 1960s, at South Bristol College and the Castle School, Thornbury (1969 to 1971), before taking up music full-time in the 1970s.
+After attending Swansea University, he taught in the East End of London during the 1960s, at South Bristol College, Elm Park School Winterbourne and the Castle School, Thornbury (1969 to 1971), before taking up music full-time in the 1970s.
 Wedlock was a regular performer at the Bristol Troubadour Club and he played the folk circuit, both prior to, and in the wake of, his single chart success, with performances at clubs and festivals all over the world.
 He also presented many programmes on West Country TV including Bargain Hunters on HTV.
 In 1997 Wedlock took a leading role in Bristol Old Vic's production of Up the Feeder, Down the Mouth, a theatrical history of Bristol Docks, written by A. C. H. Smith.
 In 2001 the production was restaged on the waterfront.
 He also appeared in several productions for Bristol theatre company, The Ministry of Entertainment, most recently in December 2009.

 Wedlock's albums include The Folker (1971) (notable for the title track parody of "The Boxer" by Simon and Garfunkel), Frollicks (1973), Out of Wedlock (1978), The Oldest Swinger in Town (1981) and Fred Wedlock Live (1982).
 In early 1981 "The Oldest Swinger in Town", reached number 6 in the UK Singles Chart.
 The song was subsequently released in Australia where it peaked at number 60.

 His daughter, Hannah Wedlock, was an occasional member of the Pigsty Hill Light Orchestra, another Bristol-based outfit, whom Fred made his support band at an early stage of their career.
 She now performs with the Blue Note Jazz Band.
 His grandfather, Billy Wedlock, captained Bristol City F.C. and was a regular for England in the early 20th century.
 The former Wedlock Stand at Ashton Gate was named in his honour.
 He lived at Amesbury near Timsbury, Somerset where for many years he contributed to village life by providing entertainment and helping with raising funds for local projects.